rseward/gptengineer-qwencoder/README.md

 export MODEL_NAME="Qwen2.5-Coder"
 ```

-#### Checkout the gptengineer project
+#### Checkout the gpt-engineer project

+- https://github.com/gpt-engineer-org/gpt-engineer/

 Ensure the variables from the step above are set in your shell

-- https://github.com/gpt-engineer-org/gpt-engineer/

 ```
+git clone gpt-engineer

 source myenv
 cd gpt-engineer/docs